Replies to Readers’ Questions and Comments

 You Bennys make things way too complicated.
 Why not just anonymous everybody?

-There are readers of our website, or any website, that come up with questions, comments, or improvement suggestions that are really good, really insightful.
-And it’s not unusual for a bright, clever person to want to get credit for their brainy comments.
+There are readers of our website, or any website, that come up with questions, comments, improvement suggestions, or criticisms that are really insightful.
+And it’s not unusual for a bright, clever person to want to get credit for their remarkably helpful comments.
 We have no desire to deny anyone their glory or to try to steal a great idea and falsely leave the impression that it was our idea.
-So if someone says we don’t need to keep their name private, we’re happy to put their name up in lights on the marque outside the theater.
-(We left the comment as the reader sent it.
+So if someone says we don’t need to keep their name private, we’re happy to put their name out there.
+(We left the comment just as the reader sent it.
 We had to look up “Benny”.
-According to Wikipedia, “Benny is a pejorative term used by year-round residents of the Jersey Shore to describe stereotypically rude, flashy, loud tourists from North Jersey and New York.”)
+According to Wikipedia, “Benny is a pejorative term used by year-round residents of the Jersey Shore to describe stereotypically rude, flashy, loud tourists from North Jersey and New York.”

 And so these conversations with each and all of you enrich us.
 As you send us questions, comments, critiques, and complaints, we reply.
-And if it’s okay with you the replies might be posted here, under “Replies, Discussions, and Conversations”.
 And, there are occasional complaints.
 No one is perfect, and we’re far from error-free.
-Plus, not everyone agrees with us or with everyone else.
+Plus, not everyone agrees with us.
 We value critical comments and complaints.
 We believe in and we support that an exchange of different viewpoints informs, educates, and helps everyone.
-Especially for us, this topic area of replies, discussions, and conversations helps us at the Neuroscience Research & Development Consultancy to provide balanced information.
-And, information relevant to your interests.
-It’s part of continuous quality improvement.

 The “Replies to Readers” Part of Replies, Discussions, and Conversations